Why contractors choose Limited Company payment structures

 Limited Company Contractors

-One of the greatest misconceptions we hear is about running a limited company.
-Often, first timers imagine it’s both difficult and time consuming.
+One misconception we hear from inexperienced contractors concerns the day-to-day running of a limited company.
+Often, they imagine it's both difficult and time-consuming.

-So, first, you become a shareholder in the company you create.
-That’s the key difference.
-This enables you to adopt an optimised income strategy.
+First, you become a shareholder in the limited company you create.
+This single act enables you to adopt an optimised income strategy.

-By adding simple tax planning, you’re able to realise significant tax savings.
+Your accountant will implement a simple tax planning strategy to help you realise significant tax savings.
 This, in turn, allows you to take home in the region of 75-80% of everything you earn.

-Your earnings are no longer a salary.
-Yes, what you earn goes into your company.
+Your income is no longer a salary, per se.
+The rate you earn goes into your company, gross, before tax and NICs.
 But shareholders draw down most of their income in the form of dividends.
-Key here is that these dividends aren’t subject to National Insurance.
+Key here is that these dividends aren't subject to National Insurance.

 As a company director, you can also split shares between you and your spouse.
 You can then time dividend declarations so that they optimise each year’s tax-free allowances.

 That all sounds technical, but remember: a contractor-savvy accountant will organise this for you.
-What’s more, they often pay for themselves in the deductions they save you alone.
+What's more, they more than pay for themselves in the deductions they save you alone.

 For more information, see our dedicated guide: how should contractors run their limited company?